SpiroCx/puttyCluster/README.md

 * Win-Alt-F		Bring Putty Windows to the top of the desktop
 * Win-Alt-B		Push Putty Winows to the back of the desktop (hide them)
 * Win-Alt-V		Paste current clipboard to all windows
-* Win-Alt-L		Toggle "Append CrLf to paste" flag
+* Win-Alt-L		Toggle 'Append CrLf' flag

 #### A good Putty window title greatly assists in window filtering